HikeTrack/hike-track-frontend/README.md

 Users can filter the country list by region.

-Clicking a country takes the user to the Tours by Country page, displaying a catalog of available tours.
+Clicking a country takes the user to the "Tours by Country" page, displaying a catalog of available tours.

 Users can filter tours by:

-Date
+- Date

-Difficulty
+- Difficulty

-Length
+- Length

-Activity
+- Activity

-Price
+- Price

 Users can also change the selected country directly from this page.

-Clicking on a tour card redirects the user to the Tour Details page with more information about the selected tour.
+Clicking on a tour card redirects the user to the "Tour Details" page with more information about the selected tour.

 # User Features #
 A registered user can: